 The chair seats are parallel to the floor so that an upright posture must entail flexion of the hips at a right angle.
+The lumbar lordosis is lost and the adverse flexed position of the lumbar joints occurs which can be clearly seen.
 Crossing of the legs accentuates this.
-The lumbar lordosis is lost and a flexed position of the lumbar joints occurs which can be clearly seen.
 Note that none is using the backrest except for the doctor in the white shirt who is in a semi-reclined slouched position.
 In this mode the lower lumbar joints may be unsupported and flexed (but see below) and the posterior ligaments are stretched but the intradiscal pressure is reduced from 0.44 MPa to 0.27 MP as shown in a study in Ulm by Wilke (Wilke 2001).
-If fully supported this is moving towards the 2T (3M) concept of a reclined work position and John Jukes commentated was commonly seen in offices (See Managing the Ergonomics in the office→).
+If fully supported this is moving towards the 2T (3M) concept of a reclined work position.

 The physiotherapist in the check shirt is sitting forward on his seat in order to extend his hips slightly.
 The table is too low for him and so he loses this advantage as he has to bend down towards the table top.
 In Wilke’s study bending forward about 20° with straight back and without arm support increased the pressure to 0.63 MPa up to 0.83 MPa, which was reduced to 0.43 MPa when the elbows were supported.
 The physiotherapist in the striped shirt has adopted an extended position as he is able to brace himself with his arms.
 This has the added advantage of forward rotation of the pelvis and so protection of the disc wedge angle.
 A work position, of this sort, was found to be the commonest (52%) in the quick study (below).